GlPortal/glPortal/COMPILE.md

 # Compile Guide for GlPortal
+If you want to compile with Visual Studio please skip ahead to [build with Visual Studio](#build-with-visual-studio).
 ## Dependencies
 **NOTE:** Dependencies will change all the time so watch the cmake output carefuly for missing libraries.
 Make sure to check CMakeLists.txt if it is something missing.